joelhawksley/identity/components/slides.md

 ^ They input (data), and return an output, HTML.

-^ Rails over the years?
+^ How has the Rails view layer evolved over the years?

 ---